Jingning-Zhang/PROSPER/create_your_own_LD/README.md

-1. Please make sure the bfiles includes the same set of variants and the same ref alleles.
-Even if a variant is not common in a certain population, please also include it in the bfile to make sure the LD matrix can be matched together.
+1. Please make sure the bfiles include the same set of variants and the same ref alleles.
+Even if a variant is not common in a certain population, please also include it in the bfiles to make sure the LD matrix can be matched together.
 And remove variants with duplicate IDs.

 These could be done using plink commands